mgurdal/go-tutorial/docs/data-structures.md

 ```

 As you can see, the money in the wallet has not changed.
-We can prevent this type of accident in 2 ways.
+We can work around this in 2 ways.

 Method 1, we can return the new balance of the wallet and update the wallet later.

 ```go
 func withdraw(wallet Wallet, amount float64) float64 {
 	new_balance := wallet.balance - amount